owncloud/web/docs/deployments/oc10-app.md

 After completing this setup, ownCloud Web will be available on `https://<your-owncloud-server>/apps-external/web`.

 {{< hint info >}}
 Depending on your setup, the name of `apps-external` folder can vary.
-It is important to use the corrent name in all of mentioned URLs.
+It is important to use the correct name in all of the mentioned URLs.
 {{< /hint >}}

 ## Prerequisites